Faculty & Staff Directory

 Loris received her undergraduate degree at Limestone College, her Masters in Divinity at Lutheran Theological Southern Seminary, and a Certificate in Diversity and Intercultural Competence at Wake Forest University.
 She has presented at the National Association of Independent Schools (NAIS) People of Color Conference and served on the faculty of the NAIS Student Diversity Leadership Conference.

-Lindsay Allen became a member of the St. Mark’s community in March ‘18 as our Chief Advancement Officer, as well as joining the Senior Administrative Team.
-She previously served as Assistant Vice President for University Advancement & Campaign Director at Clark University, as well as in the Advancement Departments of Boston College and the University of Utah.
-Lindsay and her husband John live off-campus in Framingham with their two sons, Lucas and Brooks, and their Chocolate Lab, Milo.
+Lindsay Allen became a member of our St. Mark's community in March 2018 as our Chief Advancement Officer.
+In her role as CAO, Lindsay also serves as a member of the Senior Administrative Team.
+Lindsay was previously the Assistant Vice President for University Advancement & Campaign Director for Clark University in Worcester, Massachusetts.
+Prior to her experience at Clark, she was the Director of Annual Giving, Marketing & Participation at Boston College and Director of Alumni Relations at her alma mater, the University of Utah.
+Her husband, John, serves as a Senior Director of Administration at Brigham and Women's Hospital.
+Lindsay and John live off-campus in Framingham with their two sons, Lucas and Brooks, and dog Milo.

 Lauren Ames joined the St. Mark's Athletic Department in 2011 and is currently the Associate Director of Athletics.
 In addition to her athletic duties, Lauren teaches chemistry, serves as the Head Girls' Varsity Basketball Coach, and Head Girls' Varsity Soccer Coach.
 Lauren earned her B.S. in Chemistry and her M. Ed. in Educational Leadership from St. Lawrence University.
 She was a two-sport Varsity athlete in soccer and basketball at St. Lawrence, earning the role of captain on both teams.
 Lauren worked as the Assistant Women's Basketball Coach at St. Lawrence before coming to St. Mark's.
 She also serves as the house head in Thieriot North.